 Disclaimer: Upstart is not a financial advisor, the following content is for informational purposes only.

 Congrats, you got your cap and gown and a job!
 Now what?
-The habits you develop when you start your first job are important.
+The habits you develop when you start your first job after college are important.
 What you do now can potentially put you in a great position to be financially successful for your entire career.

 Today’s economic circumstances may make establishing a financial plan a bit unpredictable.
 Stay positive and consider using this time to develop solid practices to set yourself up for success.
 There are plenty of decisions new grads should consider to build wealth and have financial security.
 Seize the opportunity to get ahead while you’re starting out!